johnrearden/doggone-it/README.md

     ![screenshot of gameplay](src/images/documentation_images/gameplay_screenshot.png)

 - ### Instructions display
     This is a modal display, hidden on page load and made visible when the instructions button is clicked on the main game page.
 At the top there is a heading, with the close button for the modal next to it in the conventional top-right position.
 Below this is a paragraph outlining the object of the game in general terms.
 Below this again is a video of one of the levels being played, and next to it a description of the controls for the game.
+The video is muted by default, and does not autoplay.

     ![screenshot of instructions](src/images/documentation_images/instructions_screenshot.png)
 - ### Settings display